m3adow/aws-dbg-saml/README.md

-SAML client for DBG AWS account ...
+Python SAML client for DBG AWS account

+*compatible with Python2 and Python3*